Kfar Saba: First and Second Intifada

 Kfar Saba is located just across the Green Line from the Palestinian city of Qalqilya.
 During times of relative peace, residents of Kfar Saba would shop in Qalqilya: this practice ended at the start of the First Intifada in 1987.
 In the following years, Kfar Saba became a frequent target of Palestinian terror attacks.
 In April 2001, a Palestinian suicide bomber wearing an explosive belt killed a doctor and wounded 50 at a bus stop in Kfar Saba.
 In March 2002, a Palestinian opened fire on passersby at a major intersection, killing an Israeli girl and wounding 16 before being shot dead.
 In April 2003, a Palestinian suicide bomber blew himself up at the Kfar Saba train station during the morning rush hour, killing a security guard and wounding 10 bystanders.

 Israel Hamas conflict

 On 25 March 2019, a rocket hit a private home injuring 7.

 On 26 May, rockets were fired from Rafah towards Central Israel around 2 pm.
 One landed in Kfar Saba, creating a large crater; no serious injuries were reported.

+2026 Iran war

+In late March 2026, two homes were damaged as a result of falling interceptor debris during the 2026 Iran war.